pavankalyan9233/gral/gral/design/GraphAnalyticsEngine.md

 If the graph number is not found, we return 404 and an error body as described above.

+Note that computation IDs are not per graph but global!

+Note that a computation keeps the graph alive, even if it was dropped in the meantime!

 ### `POST /v1/stronglyConnectedComponents`